jdillard/sphinx-sitemap/docs/advanced-configuration.rst

 Use :confval:`sitemap_validator_urls` to setup URL validation, where a dictionary of lists is used to validate one or more URLS for a given build.

-The keys for the dictionary are a concatenation of the :confval:`language` and :confval:`version` config values for that build, where the string ``"nil"`` is set for the key if both the language and version are not set.
+The keys for the dictionary are a concatenation of :confval:`language` and :confval:`version` for that build, where the string ``"nil"`` is set for the key if both the language and version are not set.
 For example, to setup validation for multiple builds:

 .. code-block:: python